Accessible Travel to Paris

 I do a lot of research before I travel....John Sage's travel guide was the most highly detailed and the most complete wheelchair travel guide ever produced. - Marc, manual wheelchair user from Austin, Texas

 Rather than spending endless hours planning a barely accessible trip, disabled travelers to Paris can contact Sage Traveling and we’ll take care of everything!
 Your trip will not just be a disabled trip to Paris; it will be the perfect accessible Paris vacation for your interests and abilities.
 We have planned numerous accessible vacations in Paris and know what works and what doesn’t.
 Your time will be ideally spent filled with the best experiences and absent the stress that can occur.
-Our Paris accessible trip planning services make sure you have a worry-free, memorable vacation!
+Our Paris accessible travel packages make sure you have a worry-free, memorable vacation!

 Ramona and I want to thank you for a wonderful traveling experience on our latest trip to Paris through your travel agency.
 We were met by the van driver at CDG airport without any difficulty and even received a short sightseeing tour of the Champs-Elysees on the way to the Hotel.
 The driver Farik spoke English well and was very personable.